iakta/hugocockpit/README.md

 * Cockpit CMS Next: https://github.com/COCOPi/cockpit
 * Hugo: https://gohugo.io/   a fast static site generator

+They both need to be installed on the same file system.

 ## Install

 Simply copy the downloaded folder tree under the base directory of your Cockpit installation, in the addons subdir, like this: